JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 To interpret the obtained results, the underlying distributions needs to be recovered from the embeddings, which is the topic of the next section.

-## Recovering Distributions from RKHS Embeddings
+## Recovering distributions from RKHS embeddings

 Recovering information of $\mathbb P$ from the kernel mean embedding $µ_{\mathbb P}$ is known as the distributional pre-image problem [^Kwok] [^Kana].
 In this context, objects in the input space which correspond with a specific kernel mean embedding in a feature space, are looked for.
 Consider $\mathbb{P}_{\theta}$ an arbitrary distribution parameterized by $\mathbf{\theta}$ and its mean embedding in $\mathcal H$, $µ_{\mathbb{P}_{\theta}}$.
 By solving following minimization problem $\mathbb{P}_{\theta}$ can be found: